Kalanithi Maran vs SpiceJet: Delhi HC refuses to stay single-judge order upholding arbitral award against airline | www.lokmattimes.com

 Additionally, they were also awarded an interest of 12 per cent towards pendente lite and an interest of 18 per cent from the last due date, in case the payments directed to be made by SpiceJet and its Chairman and Managing Director (CMD) Ajay Singh are not completed within two months from the date of the award.

-SpiceJet Singh had challenged the arbitral award by filing a Section 34 petition, seeking to set aside the refund of Rs 270 crore granted to Kal Airways and Maran.
+Before the single judge, SpiceJet and Singh had challenged the arbitral award by filing a Section 34 petition, seeking to set aside the refund of Rs 270 crore granted to Kal Airways and Maran.

+During the hearing on Thursday, appearing for the airline and CMD, Senior Advocate Amit Sibal submitted that the Section 34 court has failed to consider the challenge of SpiceJet for the payment of Rs 270 crore towards CRPS and have charged an exorbitant amount of 18 per cent towards interest.

+He further requested the bench to consider the stay application praying for the stay on the execution proceedings.

-The high court had dismissed the Section 34 petitions filed by the parties.
+The single judge had dismissed the Section 34 petitions filed by the parties.
 After careful consideration and hearing all arguments, the judge found no valid reason to interfere with the arbitral award.

 On July 24, the high court issued notice to SpiceJet Ltd and Singh in Kal Airways and Maran’s application seeking an urgent hearing of its enforcement petition in a case where the former is to pay approximately Rs 390 crore to it towards its interest liability under the arbitral award.